pyeventsourcing/eventsourcing/README.md

 The aim of this library is to make it easier to write event sourced applications in Python.
 One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
-Another suggests event sourcing is a persistence mechanism for domain driven design.
+Another suggests event sourcing is a persistence mechanism for applications of domain driven design.

-In any case, it is common for a software application to be implemented using domain entities, with the application state distributed across the entities.
+It is common for software applications to be implemented using domain entities, with the application state distributed across the entities.
 Therefore, this library provides mechanisms useful in such an application: a style for coding entity behaviours that mutate the state of the entity by instantiating and applying and then publishing